Someone recently told me “I have no reason to think your Jesus ever lived or died.”

 While it is intellectually absurd to ignore the historical significance of both the early Christian writers and the Christian Scriptures altogether, let us set them aside for now and look to the other written records which enlighten our knowledge of historical figures.

 It is, of course, unnecessary to consider works that predate Jesus Christ’s life.
-With the death of Jesus Christ c.
-AD 30, we’ve only to wait a few years until AD 37 when one Titus Flavius Josephus is born in the very city where Jesus died.
+With the death of Jesus Christ in AD 30 (or possibly AD 33), we’ve only to wait a few years until AD 37 when one Titus Flavius Josephus is born in the very city where Jesus died.
 This is significant because Jesus was a young man when he died, rose, and ascended (approximately 33 years old).
-Josephus would have grown up in a Jerusalem where the contemporaries of Jesus Christ were middled aged!
+Josephus would have grown up in a Jerusalem where the contemporaries of Jesus Christ were middle aged.

 It is not until c.
 AD 97 that Josephus publishes his Antiquities of the Jews in which he makes two direct references to Jesus Christ.
 The first is rather comprehensive: